Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Abstract

 \section{Abstract}

-We calculate charge and heat current of charge carriers (electrons or holes), originating from a temperature gradient and a chemical potential difference between two ends of a tubular nanowire with different cross-sectional areas.
-We consider a nanowire based on a semiconductor material, and use the Landauer-B\"{u}ttiker approach to calculate the transport quantities.
-Values of the heat and charge current are calculated in the presence of different variations of impurities, with respect to the left temperature and left side chemical potential.
-Results are obtained for a temperature regime from 1 to 420\,K and chemical potential 35 to 225\,meV.
-The temperature difference between two sides is 35\,K for all cases with a chemical potential difference of 5\,meV.
-Electronic transmission is compared for the main prismatic cross-section geometries, in the presence of impurities of varying densities and strengths.
+{\blue We calculate the charge and heat currents carried by electrons, originating from a temperature gradient and a chemical potential difference between the two ends of tubular nanowires with different geometries of the cross-sectional areas: circular, square, triangular, and hexagonal.
+We consider nanowires based on InAs semiconductor material, and use the Landauer-B\"{u}ttiker approach to calculate the transport quantities.
+We include impurities in the form of delta scatterers and compare their effect for different geometries.
+The results depend on the quantum localization of the electrons along the edges of the tubular prismatic shell.
+For example, the effect of impurities on the charge and heat transport is weaker in the triangular shell than in the hexagonal shell, and the thermoelectric current in the triangular case is several times larger than in the hexagonal case, for the same temperature gradient. }